 We can’t do much about meditative space.
 Many of us are stuck with a business-like atmosphere* of the modern LDS buildings.
 But, we can apply the other three lessons.

-Combined with the member ministering concept, the move to a shorter meeting schedule in 2019 has the potential to allow for more non-correlated activities, such as scripture discussion groups and refreshments after regular meetings.
+Combined with the member ministering concept, the move to a shorter meeting schedule in 2019 has the potential to allow for more non-correlated activities, such as scripture discussion groups and food after regular meetings.

-Regarding sacrament meeting programming, members that are asked to speak are often give conference talks as the basis for their Sunday sermon assignments.
+Regarding sacrament meeting programming, members that are asked to speak are often give general conference talks as the basis for their Sunday sermon assignments.
 This leads to speakers talking about talks rather than addressing the subject directly.
 I often wonder if using scriptural passages as the basis for an assigned topic might lead to more direct engagement with the gospel message.

 Lastly, a casual dress code** may be very helpful at creating a more open, understanding, and diverse experience.
+On the other hand, we have to be respectful of sacred space.